grscheller/boring-math-pythagorean-triples/README.md

-# Daddy's boring math library - Pythagorean triples
+# Boring Math Library - Pythagorean triples

-Package containing a class to generate Pythagorean ttiples along with a CLI executable.
+Package containing a class to generate Pythagorean triples along with a CLI executable.